tesshuflower/samples/policy/README.md

 backup.prefix                              | Used by the [oadp-hdr-app-backup](./resources/policies/oadp-hdr-app-backup.yaml) policy and sets the name prefix for the backup resource.
 It defaults to `acm-app` so the backup on `managed-cls-name` will be in this format : `acm-app-<volumeSnapshotLocation>-managed-cls-name-20230309143503`.
 You can optionally change the prefix if you want to match the name of the application you are backing up, for example to `pacman-app` if you are backing up the pacman application; in this case the backup name becomes `pacman-app-<volumeSnapshotLocation>-managed-cls-name-20230309143503`. backup.snapshotVolumes                     | Used by the [oadp-hdr-app-backup](./resources/policies/oadp-hdr-app-backup.yaml) policy.
 Set to `true` if you want to create backup snapshots instead of restic.
 This is the value used by the [pv snapshot config](./input/pv-snap/hdr-app-configmap.yaml).
 It is set to `false` by the [restic config](./input/restic/hdr-app-configmap.yaml). backup.defaultVolumesToRestic               | Used by the [oadp-hdr-app-backup](./resources/policies/oadp-hdr-app-backup.yaml) policy.
 Set to `false` if you want to create backup snapshots instead of restic.
 This is the value used by the [pv snapshot config](./input/pv-snap/hdr-app-configmap.yaml).
-It is set to `true` by the [restic config](./input/restic/hdr-app-configmap.yaml). backup.schedule                             | Used by the [oadp-hdr-app-backup](./resources/policies/oadp-hdr-app-backup.yaml) policy.
+It is set to `true` by the [restic config](./input/restic/hdr-app-configmap.yaml). backup.volumeSnapshotLocation               | Used by the [oadp-hdr-app-backup](./resources/policies/oadp-hdr-app-backup.yaml) policy, when the [pv-snap](./input/pv-snap/hdr-app-configmap.yaml) is used. backup.schedule                             | Used by the [oadp-hdr-app-backup](./resources/policies/oadp-hdr-app-backup.yaml) policy.
 Defines the cron schedule for creating backups. backup.ttl                                  | Used by the [oadp-hdr-app-backup](./resources/policies/oadp-hdr-app-backup.yaml) policy.
 Defines the expiration time for the backups. backup.nsToBackup                           | Used by the [oadp-hdr-app-backup](./resources/policies/oadp-hdr-app-backup.yaml) policy.
 Defines the list of namespaces to backup.
-It backs up all resources from these namespaces, including the PV and PVC used by the applications running in these namespaces. restore.restorePVs                          | Used by the [oadp-hdr-app-restore](./resources/policies/oadp-hdr-app-restore.yaml) policy.
+It backs up all resources from these namespaces, including the PV and PVC used by the applications running in these namespaces. restore.backupName                          | Used by the [oadp-hdr-app-restore](./resources/policies/oadp-hdr-app-restore.yaml) policy.
+Sets the name of the backup to restore from, for example `acm-app-<volumeSnapshotLocation>-managed-cls-name-20230309143503`. restore.nsToRestore                         | Used by the [oadp-hdr-app-restore](./resources/policies/oadp-hdr-app-restore.yaml) policy.
+Defines the list of namespaces to restore from the backup file. restore.restorePVs                          | Used by the [oadp-hdr-app-restore](./resources/policies/oadp-hdr-app-restore.yaml) policy.
 Set to `true` if the bacup to restore had used `backup.snapshotVolumes:true`, should be set to `false` otherwise. restore.storage.config.name                 | Used by the [oadp-hdr-app-restore](./resources/policies/oadp-hdr-app-restore.yaml) policy.
 Restore storage config map resource name [class mapping](https://velero.io/docs/main/restore-reference/#changing-pvpvc-storage-classes), used when the source cluster has a different storage class than the restore cluster.
 You can optionally change the default value `storage-class-acm-app`. restore.mappings                            | Used by the [oadp-hdr-app-restore](./resources/policies/oadp-hdr-app-restore.yaml) policy and in conjunction with the  `restore.storage.config.name`.
 Defines the data for the storage config map resource name.

 ## Scenario

 The Policies available here provide backup and restore support for stateful applications running on  managed clusters or hub.
 Velero is used to backup and restore applications data.
 The product is installed using the OADP operator, which the [oadp-hdr-app-install](./resources/policies/oadp-hdr-app-install.yaml) policy installs and configure on each target cluster.

-You can use these policies to backup stateful applications (policies under [oadp-hdr-app-backup-set](./resources/policy-sets/acm-app-backup-policy-set.yaml) PolicySet) or to restore applications backups (policies under [oadp-hdr-app-restore-set](./resources/policy-sets/acm-app-restore-policy-set.yaml) PolicySet).

-The PolicySet is used to place the backup or restore policies on managed clusters.

-The policies should be installed on the hub managing clusters where you want to create stateful applications backups, or the hub managing clusters where you plan to restore the application backups.

-Both backup and restore policies can be installed on the same hub, if this hub manages clusters where applications need to be backed up or restored.

-A managed cluster can be a backup target if the PlacementRule for the [oadp-hdr-app-backup-set](./resources/policy-sets/acm-app-backup-policy-set.yaml) PolicySet includes this managed cluster.

-A managed cluster can be a restore target if the PlacementRule for the [oadp-hdr-app-restore-set](./resources/policy-sets/acm-app-restore-policy-set.yaml) PolicySet includes this managed cluster.

-A managed cluster can be both a backup and restore target, if the PlacementRule from the backup and restore PolicySets matches this cluster.

-<b>Note</b>:

-- The `dpa.spec` property defines the storage location properties.
-The default value shows the `dpa.spec` format for using an S3 bucket.
-Update this to match the type of storage location you want to use.
-- You can still upate the `hdr-app-configmap` properties after the `ConfigMap` was applied to the hub.
-When you do that, the backup settings on the managed clusters where the PolicySet has been applied will be automatically updated with the new values for the `hdr-app-configmap`.
+To backup an application:
+- On the hub, apply the [install policy](./resources/policies/oadp-hdr-app-install.yaml) to install OADP and the [backup policy](./resources/policies/oadp-hdr-app-backup.yaml) to create the backup.
+- On the hub, apply the policies placements, [install placement](./resources/placements/oadp-hdr-app-install-placement.yaml) and [backup placement](./resources/placements/oadp-hdr-app-backup-placement.yaml).
+Note that the placements use the `acm-pv-dr` label to match the managed clusters.
+If you plan to have multiple configurations to backup your applications then make sure you update the placement to match the subset of clusters for each configuration types.
+If you keep the default placement, these policies will be applied on all managed clusters with the `acm-pv-dr` in [`install`, `backup`] and could endup in backup or install policies coliding on those clusters.
+- Apply the [hdr-app-configmap](./input/) and update the `backup.nsToBackup` property with the list of application namespaces to backup.

+To restore an application backup:
+- On the hub, apply the [install policy](./resources/policies/oadp-hdr-app-install.yaml) to install OADP and the [restore policy](./resources/policies/oadp-hdr-app-backup.yaml) to restore the backup.
+- On the hub, apply the policies placements, [install placement](./resources/placements/oadp-hdr-app-install-placement.yaml) and [restore placement](./resources/placements/oadp-hdr-app-restore-placement.yaml).
+Note that the placements use the `acm-pv-dr` label to match the managed clusters.
+If you plan to have multiple configurations to restore your application then make sure you update the placement to match the subset of clusters for each configuration types.
+If you keep the default placement, these policies will be applied on all managed clusters with the `acm-pv-dr` in [`install`, `restore`] and could endup in backup or install policies coliding on those clusters.
+- Apply the [hdr-app-configmap](./input/) and update the `restore.backupName` withe backup name and `restore.nsToRestore` with the list of application namespaces to restore from that backup.

 ## Apply policies on the hub

-Run `oc apply -k ./policy/resources` to apply the backup and restore Policies and PolicySets on the hub.
+On the hub run `oc apply -k ./policy/resources` to apply the backup and restore Policies.

 The policies use the [configmaps](./input/) to configure the backup setup so you have to create a ConfigMap resource named `hdr-app-configmap` in the same namespace where the policies were applied on the hub.